 What Can I Claim for Pain and Suffering Damages in Texas?

 Pain and suffering encompass two types of damage.
 You can claim for physical pain and suffering and mental pain and suffering.
 Depending on the type and severity of the injury, you may be able to claim for both types of damages.
+Consulting an Austin personal injury lawyer can help ensure you receive fair compensation for these damages.

 Here’s a rundown of how each category works: